mesosphere/marathon/tests/performance/README.md

     - _Per-App Deployment Time_ : How long a deployment takes from the time the request is completed up to the deployment success or failure event
     - _Overall Deployment Time_ : How long the bunch of deployments took to complete, from the completion of the first request til the last deployment success or failure event.
     - _Failed Deployments_ : How many deployments failed
-    - _Groups Endpoint Response_ : How long does an HTTP request to `/v2/groups` end point take to complete.
+    - _Groups Endpoint Response_ : How long does an HTTP request to `/v2/groups` endpoint take to complete.
     - _CPU Load_ : The CPU load marathon caused while running.
-    - _Memory Usage_ : The ammount of memory consumed by marathon while running.
+    - _Memory Usage_ : The amount of memory consumed by marathon while running.
     - _Thread Count_ : The number of threads in the JVM while marathon was running.

 * `config/perf-driver/test-1-apps-n-instances.yml` : Starts an app with 50, 100, 150, ...
 500  1 instances and measures:
     - _Per-App Deployment Time_ : How long a deployment takes from the time the request is completed up to the deployment success or failure event
     - _Overall Deployment Time_ : How long the bunch of deployments took to complete, from the completion of the first request til the last deployment success or failure event.
     - _Failed Deployments_ : How many deployments failed
-    - _Groups Endpoint Response_ : How long does an HTTP request to `/v2/groups` end point take to complete.
+    - _Groups Endpoint Response_ : How long does an HTTP request to `/v2/groups` endpoint take to complete.
     - _CPU Load_ : The CPU load marathon caused while running.
-    - _Memory Usage_ : The ammount of memory consumed by marathon while running.
+    - _Memory Usage_ : The amount of memory consumed by marathon while running.
     - _Thread Count_ : The number of threads in the JVM while marathon was running.

 ## Test Results